Week

-Ancient cultures had different "week" lengths, including ten days in Egypt and an eight-day week for Etruscans.
-The Etruscan week was adopted by the ancient Romans, but they later moved to a seven-day week, which had spread across Western Asia and the Eastern Mediterranean due to the influence of the Christian seven-day week, which is rooted in the Jewish seven-day week.
-In AD 321, Emperor Constantine the Great officially decreed a seven-day week in the Roman Empire, including making Sunday a public holiday.
-This later spread across Europe, then the rest of the world.
+Some ancient and traditional cultures have or had different week lengths, including ten days in Egypt, an eight-day week for Etruscans and ancient Romans, and four- or five-day weeks between market days in modern West Africa.
+(See also the Japanese ten-day jun, used alongside the 7-day week.)
+The Romans later switched to a seven-day week.
+This was originally a so-called planetary or astrological week, a cycle of disputed origins that named each day after a classical planet and the god identified with that planet.
+Due to the spread of Christianity, the Romans' astrological week was identified and merged with the Christian seven-day week centred on Sunday (the day of the Resurrection of Christ), which had originated with the Jewish seven-day week centred on Saturday.
+Both the astrological week and the Jewish week may have been inspired by seven-day cycles in the Babylonian calendar, although the evidence for that is weak.
+In AD 321, Emperor Constantine the Great decreed a seven-day week in the Roman Empire, including making Sunday a public holiday.
+This spread across Europe, then the rest of the world.